CodeHunt101/codehunt101/README.md

 ---

-I'm a full-stack software engineer specialising in web development.
+I'm a software developer working for a consultancy.

 ---